lizbissinger/js-tooling-lab-lizbissinger-main/README.md

 ## Checklist:
 - [ ] update the assignment checks above to the correct link.
 - [ ] make sure the assignment checks pass
-- [ ] fill out the self evaluation and Reflection
+- [x] fill out the self evaluation and Reflection
-- [ ] submit the repository link on Canvas
+- [x] submit the repository link on Canvas

 ## Self-Evaluation:
 how many points out of 10 do you deserve on this assignment:
+7
 ## Self-Reflection:
+Tried to complete everything.
+Not sure why but cypress integration folder didn't appear.

 ### How long it took me to finish this?
+1 hour